bouralab/Prop3D/README.md

 <img src="figures/biophysical_features.png" alt="biophysical properties" width="400"/>

-If you just want use the dataset (and not recreate it), you can follow the instructions at http://github.com/bournelab/DeepUrfold to access the UVA HSDS endpoint.
+If you just want to use the dataset (and not recreate it), you can follow the instructions at http://github.com/bournelab/DeepUrfold to access the UVA HSDS endpoint.

 ## Installation